Strings and Memory Management

 ... ... ...

-It tells us that literal strings are embedded in program binary codes.
+This shows that literal strings are embedded in program binary codes.

-Strings defined as arrays
+Strings Defined as Arrays

 If a string is defined as an array, it’s stored in static memory area or stack.
-It depends on the class of the array.
-If the array’s class is static, then it’s placed in static memory area.
+It depends on the storage class of the array.
+If the array’s storage class is static, then it’s placed in static memory area.
 The allocated memory lives for the life of the program.
 This area is writable.

-If the array’s class is auto, it’s placed in stack.
-If the array is defined inside a function, its default class is auto.
+If the array’s storage class is auto, it’s placed in stack.
+If the array is defined inside a function, its default storage class is auto.
 The stack area will disappear when the function returns to the caller.
 Arrays defined on the stack are writable.

 static char a[] = {'H', 'e', 'l', 'l', 'o', '\0'};